persalys/persalys/README.rst

 Installation
 ------------
-- Python libs found must be version 2.7 as well as interpreter (else adjust PYTHON_INCLUDE_DIR, PYTHON_LIBRARY)
+- Python libs found must of same version as interpreter (else adjust PYTHON_INCLUDE_DIR, PYTHON_LIBRARY)
 - The Qwt library found must be linked to the qt libs found (else adjust QWT_LIBRARY, or use USE_QT5=OFF)
 - otfmi must be importable at configure time, so both openturns & otfmi should be reachable via PYTHONPATH or a default location
 - ParaView must be linked to the same qt libs, and built with PARAVIEW_BUILD_QT_GUI=ON and VTK_PYTHON_FULL_THREADSAFE=ON